The Star Tarot Card Meaning

 Frequently Asked Questions about The Star

-What does The Star mean in a tarot reading?
+What does The Star tarot card mean?

 Is The Star a yes or no card?

-What does The Star symbolise?
+What does The Star mean in a love reading?